Zuehlke/springboot-sec-tutor/README.md

 Now we should be save agains CSRF attacks.
 But we haven't implemented the authentication service yet.
 For that we will need custom implementations of *AuthenticationEntryPoint* and *AbstractAuthenticationProcessingFilter* *TODO*

 Be careful when implementing your REST services.
 If you for example change state with a GET request the security may be compromised.

+If you don't want to use Cookies as session identifier store you have to either include spring-session (see [http://docs.spring.io/spring-session/docs/current/reference/html5/guides/boot.html]) and use HeaderHttpSessionStrategy or you could implement your own AuthenticationFilter to check the request for the valid Token (you might also think about disabling the creation of sessions with `sessionManagement().sessionCreationPolicy(SessionCreationPolicy.STATELESS)` if you have a custom AuthenticationFilter and don't need any other server (session) state).
+But be careful since cookies have securing mechanisms like secure, httpOnly, max-age etc. which you can't enforce when using another browser persistency mechanism.

 ---